 Of course, the founders of Apple, Google, and other GAFA come to mind.
-However, there are also leaders of start-ups and SMEs that may be visionary in their own right like the founders of Air B&B, Uber, etc. SMEs are at the heart of jobs and value creation not only in developed countries but also in emerging countries.
+However, there are also leaders of start-ups and small- and medium-sized enterprises (SMEs) that may be visionary in their own right like the founders of Air B&B, Uber, etc. SMEs are at the heart of jobs and value creation not only in developed countries but also in emerging countries.

-To summarize, it seems reasonable to assess that the strategic processes currently implemented in most organizations are too rigid and sequential.
-Strategy still relies on the idea that the world's evolution is a series of steps that allow for controllable processes.
-Resting on periodic reviews of their internal and external contexts, the leaders of these organisations operate without the continuous scouting of the future that would allow them to decipher low-level noises or sentinel events that facilitate an efficient forecast of future evolutions and anticipation of revolutions so the organisation's relevance for its stakeholders' networks can be maintained at all times.
+To summarise, it seems reasonable to assess the strategic processes currently implemented in most organisations as too rigid and sequential; strategy rests still on the idea that the world's evolution is a series of stems that allows controllable processes.
+Resting on periodic reviews of their internal and external contexts, the leaders of these organisations operate without the continuous scouting of the future that would allow them to decipher low-level noises or sentinel events that facilitate an efficient forecast of future evolutions and anticipation of revolutions so that the organisation's relevance for its stakeholders' networks can be maintained at all times.

-Major economic players, including nation states, have now the capacity to develop and implement models that are increasingly powerful and even include learning capabilities thanks to artificial intelligence (AI): 'Our systems learn by themselves from experience; however, we still choose their learning path.
-But we must always keep in mind that even the more complex games are more accessible to the computers than the general issues confronting the real world'.1
+Major economic players, including nation states, have now the capacity to develop and implement models that are increasingly powerful and even include learning capabilities thanks to artificial intelligence (AI):

+Our systems learn by themselves from experience; however, we still choose their learning path.
+But we must always keep in mind that even the more complex games are more accessible to the computers than the general issues confronting the real world.1

 However, even AI specialists remain cautious when it comes to replacing human brains with machines in complex decision-making.
 As for Werner Heisenberg, reading his principle makes it clear that he questioned the use of the normal distribution, thus opening the possibility of extreme situations, rupture, or black and grey swans.
-Risk Management Professionals prefer the concept of artificially enhanced intelligence.
+Risk management professionals prefer the concept of artificially enhanced intelligence.